 The most important requirement you need to become an industrial-organizational psychologist is a master’s degree in psychology.
 Your graduate studies will likely include courses in research design and statistics as well as industrial-organizational psychology specifically.
 Of course, before you study at the master’s degree level, you will have to earn your undergraduate degree.
 A bachelor’s degree in general psychology is the most popular choice.
 Some schools offer bachelor’s degree programs specifically in industrial-organizational psychology.

 A master’s degree is the accepted requirement for attaining a position as an industrial-organizational psychologist, according to the United States Department of Labor.
-However, earning a doctoral degree can open up more opportunities for industrial-organizational psychologist candidates, the American Psychological Association reported.
-Industrial-organizational psychologists may also need to attain a professional license, the United States Department of Labor reported.
+However, earning a doctoral degree can open up more opportunities for industrial-organizational psychologist candidates, the American Psychological Association says.
+Industrial-organizational psychologists may also need to get a professional license.

 Until recently, the number of industrial-organizational psychologists has been relatively small.
-In 2012, the BLS reported just 1,200 of these professionals across the nation.
-Over just a decade, though, the BLS expects opportunities in this occupation to increase 53 percent, far faster than the 12 percent job growth predicted for psychologists as a whole or the 11 percent job growth expected across all industries.
+In 2012, the BLS reported 1,200 of these professionals across the nation.
+Over just a decade, though, the BLS expects opportunities in this occupation to increase 53 percent, far faster than the 12 percent job growth predicted for psychologists as a whole.
 In addition to a positive job outlook, industrial-organizational psychologists enjoy a high pay rate.
-They earn a median annual salary of $83,580, the BLS reported, compared to just $69,280 for all psychologists and $34,750 for all occupations.
+They earn a median annual salary of $83,580, the BLS reports, compared to just $69,280 for all psychologists and $34,750 for all occupations.

 A career as an industrial-organizational psychologist can be very fulfilling.
-Not only can you earn a high salary in an occupation that’s experiencing rapid growth, but you can combine your two passions: understanding human behavior and improving the workplace.
+You can earn a high salary in an occupation that’s experiencing rapid growth.
+You can also combine your two passions: understanding human behavior and improving the workplace.